rule

 Text 31

-What of the lamentation, bewilderment, affection or fear all born out of ignorance, relative to the infinite perception, knowledge and opulence of the Infinite One?
+The lamentation, bewilderment, affection or fear that are all the product of ignorance, simply do not relate to the infinite perception, knowledge and opulence of the Infinite One, do they?
+(Vedabase)

 Text 32